-This page is for periodic updates about my current activities, projects, interests, and thoughts
+This page is for periodic updates about my current activities, projects, interests, and thoughts.

-It was last updated February 08, 2026
+It was last updated May 13, 2026.

 A Game in Yellow by Hailey Piper: a thrill-seeking couple — Carmen and Blanca — finds a strange play, The King in Yellow.
 If someone reads it for just a moment, they will have a rush of survivor's euphoria, but if read for too long, it will drive the reader mad.
 Carmen becomes more and more obsessed with spending time in the play's world, and the play's world begins to filter into the real one.